innodev-au/appianplugin-java-time/README.md

-An Applian plugin with date and time functions
+An Appian plugin containing date and time utility functions